🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Graduation bonuses

-Review (and revise) the Course Outline
+Review (and Revise) the Course Outline

 With the structure of the course outline complete, it’s now time to take a breather.